CyVerse-learning-materials/dnasubway_guide/docs/step8.md

 upload using the Subway interface.
 You must upload your files (either .fastq or .fastq.gz) directly to the CyVerse Data Store:

-> 1. Upload your
+1. Upload your
->     -   FASTQ sequence reads
+    -   FASTQ sequence reads;
->     -   Sample metadata file (.tsv or .txt formatted according to ) to
->         the CyVerse Data Store using Cyberduck.
-See instructions: .
+    -   Sample metadata file (.tsv or .txt formatted according to [QIIME 2 Metadata documentation](https://docs.qiime2.org/2019.10/tutorials/metadata/)) to the CyVerse Data Store using Cyberduck.
+See instructions: [CyVerse Data Store Guide](https://cyverse-learning-materials.github.io/learning-materials-home/ds/intro/).
->
-> > (Optional: You can edit and change metadata using the Subway
-> > interface in the [Manage data]{.title-ref} step once the project is
+(Optional: You can edit and change metadata using the Subway interface in the [Manage data]{.title-ref} step once the project is created.)
-> > created.)

 ------------------------------------------------------------------------